Giancarlo Stanton Player Props: Yankees vs. Rangers

 Giancarlo Stanton At The Plate

-- Stanton has four doubles, six home runs and six walks while hitting .190.
+- Stanton is batting .183 with four doubles, six home runs and six walks.

-- He has hit a long ball in six games this season (22.2%), homering in 5.6% of his trips to the plate.
+- In 57.1% of his 28 games this season, Stanton has picked up at least one hit.
+He's also had three multi-hit games.

-- Stanton has driven home a run in 10 games this season (37.0%), including more than one RBI in 11.1% of his games.
+- He has hit a home run in 21.4% of his games this season, and 5.4% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.